 About + CONTACT

-My en plein air paintings can be found at the Simpatico Galleries in Charleston, SC and Boston, MA.
+My en plein air paintings can be found at the Simpatico Galleries in Charleston, SC.

 Commissions and other inquiries: hi@giselleharrington.com